magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

 Use the following methods to find and save the Fastly service ID and API token for your environment:

-- IaaS mounted shared directory—On Pro projects, use SSH to connect to your server and get the Fastly credentials from the `/mnt/shared/fastly_tokens.txt` file.
+- IaaS-mounted shared directory—On Pro projects, use SSH to connect to your server and get the Fastly credentials from the `/mnt/shared/fastly_tokens.txt` file.

 - Local workspace—From the command line, use the Magento Cloud CLI to [list and review]({{ page.baseurl }}/cloud/before/before-setup-env-2_clone.html#variablelist) Fastly environment variables.